julianchurchill/text-adventure/README.md

   - This can be completed anytime between now and before crossing the river (but not _during_ the barricade attack)
   - The first puzzle is the portcullis, you must get an iron bar from the undergrowth next to it, unjam the mechanism, climb over the hidden path of rocks to get to the other side of the portcullis and use the winch handle to wind the winch to raise the portcullis.
   - The second puzzle is beating the barrelling goon - you must place a hollow tree trunk so that when the goon barrels it shoots down a slide and up a ramp over the castle ruins wall leaving the area safe for gathering mushrooms.

+- [MINOR STORY CORRECTION] Little girl is introduced as "Flechette" but her description remains a small girl".
+- [MINOR STORY CORRECTION] Once you've accepted Oubliette's mushroom challenge she disappears but if you try talking to the little girl you are told that the older girl pulls her back.

 2.1.1
 -----